ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 Client Details:

-- OMERO.web: All the Data Organizing actions are possible, except transfer of ownership (possible only in CLI, will be addressed in the 5.4.x series).
+- OMERO.web: all the Data Organizing actions are possible, except transfer of ownership (possible only in CLI, will be addressed in the 5.4.x series).
 Creation of Projects, Datasets or Screens for other users in OMERO.web is possible since OMERO 5.4.0,